Would the Mets trade their top prospect to get ...

 - News Article

-On Baseball Night in NY, the crew reacts to a recent Twitter poll run by Anthony DiComo, asking, 'Would you trade top prospect Francisco Alvarez for Brewers GM David Stearns?'
+On Baseball Night in NY, the crew reacts to a recent Twitter poll run by Anthony DiComo, asking "Would you trade top prospect Francisco Alvarez for Brewers G...

 More Recent New York Mets Articles